 Get Curious By Tracking Behaviour

 Getting to the root cause of challenging behaviour can be tricky because your child’s behaviour could change based on the need your child is trying to meet, or the behaviour could stay the same, but the need your child is trying to meet changes.
-The behaviours and needs could change depending on the time of day, situation, environment, and more.
-It’s a lot to keep track of!
 Here are two practical steps to help you get to the root cause of your child’s behaviour.

 Step 1: Ask Questions